-Rule (12) stipulates that if the firm discount profits ($\rho > 0$), it does not continuously set higher prices leading to continuously higher demand.
-Further, if the firm does not discount profits ($\rho = 0$), the increase in price over time is even lower (by $\beta^2\lambda$).
+Proposition 2 stipulates that if the firm discounts profits ( $\rho > 0$ ), it does not continuously set higher prices leading to continuously higher demand.
+Further, if the firm does not discount profits ( $\rho = 0$ ), the increase in price over time is even lower (by $\beta^2\lambda$ ).
 The rationale is that when future profits count less, the firm has less incentives to increase reference price with higher selling price.
-A deeper understanding of the dynamics of price requires studying two cases according to the value of the speed of adjustment β .
+The proposition further establishes the conditions under which the selling price is positively associated to the reference price.
+Consequently, the results undermine the idea that the optimal price monotonically decreases with the reference price or with the adjustment speed.
+Proposition 2 points out drivers to pricing policies in managerial situations.
+This pricing rule can thus characterize both skimming and penetration pricing policies, and also a mix of these policies yielding U- and inverted U-shaped pricing curves.